 Best Handheld GPS

 In a do or die situation, a GPS can be a life saver.
 In less serious occasions, it can simply be a nifty tool that can save you from becoming lost.
 But, much like other technology in the world, most GPS’s offer much more than just the basics.
 Besides giving and receiving directions, you will find that they can work as a multipurpose device.
-Specifically, this list will focus on the models that you can easily hold in the palm of your hand.
-In other words, ones that you can take with you anywhere at any time.
-To come up with the best of the best, various customer reviews, overall quality, and various other factors have been taken into consideration.
+Specifically, this list will focus on the models that you can easily hold in the palm of your hand and take with you anywhere.

 - BAD ELF 2200